Export variants of Soviet military equipment

 Export variants of Soviet military equipment were versions of Soviet military equipment (armored vehicles, airplanes, missiles) of significantly inferior capability to the original designs and intended only for export.
-Monkey model was the unofficial designation given by the Soviet Military to such variants.
+Monkey model was the unofficial designation given by the Soviet Armed Forces to such variants.
 The monkey model was exported with the same or a similar designation as the original Soviet design but in fact it lacked many of the advanced or expensive features of the original.

 Monkey-model weaponry was used mainly by non-communist Soviet allies, such as Egypt, Iraq and Syria.
 Eastern Bloc states such as the Warsaw Pact countries and other Communist allies such as Cuba and Vietnam generally used fully capable versions of Soviet weaponry, although poorer states often used earlier generations of weapons.